-Daniel lived in a community that was under a promise made by God years ago.
+Daniel also lived in a community that was under a promise made by God.
 “I’ll be your God, and your people will be my people.
 And I will give you a promised land.
 I will make you a new community that will bless the world.”
-That promise had been on the minds of people for hundreds of years and sometimes, it was all they had to hang onto.
-But that promise came with a condition.
+That promise of blessings had been the dream of people for hundreds of years.
+But the promise came with a condition.
 That condition was that the community would obey God and his commands.
 If they didn’t obey what God said, God promised to bring about punishment.
 For 900 years the people had mostly obeyed God.
 Sometimes they wandered off the track and God would bring a correction to them and they would return to His ways.
 But before Daniel was born, the community began a long slow descent until they were a long way from God.
-So Daniel was born into a time when, despite what looked like a promising future and a good life, his future would take an entirely different path.
+Daniel was born into a time when, despite what looked like a promising future and a good life, his future took an entirely different path.

-Nebuchadnezzar, a Babylonian king, stormed into Daniel’s city and with very little effort destroys all that is left of God’s dream for a people of His own.
-The temple is now just a memory.
+Nebuchadnezzar, a Babylonian king now known as “Nebuchadnezzar the Great”, stormed into Daniel’s city and with very little effort destroys all that is left of God’s dream for a people of His own.
+The temple built by Solomon, is now just a memory.
 Its sacred contents are carried off and now used in the temples of pagan gods.
+The royal family and nobles are carried off into captivity.
+Jerusalem is left in ruins with no leadership and no place to worship together.

 How do you thrive through troubles?